pactflow/docs.pactflow.io/docs/workshops/ci-cd/set-up-ci/04_configure_webhook.md

             1. Click `Actions` -> Under `Workflows`, select `Verify changed pact`
         1. Select the latest execution

-👉 Each of the above steps can be automated in Pactflow - you can see the targets for them in the provider's Makefile.
+👉 Each of the above steps can be automated in Pactflow via the Pactflow API - you can see the targets for the commands in the provider's Makefile.

 ## Expected state by the end of this step

-Both consumer and provider builds passing, and a webhook that has been tested and shown to trigger a pact verification build of the provider.
+* Both consumer and provider builds passing ✅
+* A webhook that has been tested and shown to trigger a pact verification build of the provider.